 This is my senior year working on my bachelor’s degree in wildlife biology at the University of Wyoming.
 I am from California, and after graduation I plan on joining the coast guard as a marine science technician.
 Following that, I hope to work with large carnivores.
 As a member of the Animal Cognition Lab, I am working on Zebra Finches with communication, social learning, and personality in mated pairs.

-I am a senior at the University of Wyoming majoring in Wildlife and Fisheries Biology and Management and will be finishing my bachelor's degree in the fall of 2015.
-As a member of the Animal Behavior and Cognition lab, I work on the University of Wyoming Raccoon Project and help with video coding, trapping and processing of raccoons, and manage public outreach through our Facebook page.
+I graduated from the University of Wyoming with a bachelor's degree in Wildlife and Fisheries Biology and Management in the fall of 2016.
+As a member of the Animal Behavior and Cognition lab, I work on the University of Wyoming Raccoon Project and help with video coding, trapping and processing of raccoons.
 Due to my work with the lab, I have decided to pursue a degree in Animal Behavior at a graduate level.